 “I learned how AI works and how I can use programmes to create such tools.
 I feel like I can use this for future automation projects like hand gesture recognition.”

 “We were impressed by the high quality of Team Requartech’s solution to determine what objects can be recycled, using AWS services like AWS Lambda and AWS Amplify, despite having no prior cloud computing background apart from going through the six-month AWS cloud computing and Python training,” said Mr Pillai.
 “The fact that Tampines Town Council is seriously considering bringing some of the eight projects from the programme to fruition is testament to the high quality of the submissions.”

 By working together, IMDA, AWS and Tampines Town Council epitomise a true private-public-people partnership.
-The effort also underscores of the impact of such partnerships in benefiting the community.
-Individuals are inspired and empowered to embrace the vast tech possibilities available to them not only to enhance the way they work, but also the way they live and play.
+The effort also underscores the impact of such partnerships in benefiting the community.
+Individuals in Singapore are inspired and empowered to embrace the vast tech possibilities of artificial intelligence available to them not only to enhance the way they work but also the way they live and play.

 Do you have an idea for a project that can contribute to Singapore’s inclusive digital future?
 Click here to find out how Digital for Life can help bring it to life!’